-These days, you can count on cell phones to have higher-resolution sensors (12 megapixels or more) to produce sharper cropped or enlarged prints, optical image stabilizers to help minimize the blurriness from a shaky hand, and video cameras that can capture spur-of-the-moment action with high-definition clarity, too.
+These days, you can count on smartphones to have high-resolution sensors (12 megapixels or more) to produce sharp cropped or enlarged prints.
+They have optical image stabilizers to help minimize blurriness from a shaky hand.
+And they can capture spur-of-the-moment video with high-definition clarity, too.

-When we took an up-close look at our Ratings, these phones rose to the top for camera quality.
+When we took an up-close look at our ratings, these eight phones rose to the top for camera quality.
 They appear in performance order, starting with the best performer in our testing: